vdemeester/blog/content/posts/2018-09-14-gotest-tools-fs.md

 > Manifest.

-A `Manifest` stores the expected structure and properties of files and directories in a filesystem.
+A `Manifest` stores the expected structure and properties of files and directories in a file-system.
 You can create a `Manifest` using either the functions `Expected` or `ManifestFromDir`.

 We're going to focus on the `Expected` function, as `ManifestFromDir` does pretty much